mperez13/ROS-Tutorials/gazebo_notes/gui_overlay.md

   ```

 4. Look at the header file - [GUIExampleSpawnWidget.hh][2]:
-  - GUI overlay plugin must inherit from the GUIPlugin class and use Qt's `Q_OBJECT` macro

-    ```c++
-    class GAZEBO_VISIBLE GUIExampleSpawnWidget : public GUIPlugin
-    {
-      Q_OBJECT
-    ```

-  - rest of the plugin may contain any code that is requires to make the plugin meet your needs.
-In htis example we will use a QT slot to receive button presses:

-    ```c++
-    // Callback trigged when the button is pressed. protected slots: void OnButton()
-    ```

-  - Use Gazebo's factory functionality to send SDF spawn w/ gzserver:

-    ```c++
-    // Node used to establish communication w/ gzserver
-    private: transport::NodePtr node;

-    // Publisher of factory messages
-    private: transport::PublisherPtr factoryPub
-    ```

 5. Look at source file - [GUIExampleSpawnWidget.cc][3]
   - constructor in this file uses QT to create a button and attach it to our `OnButton` callback: